You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Prompt Phenytoin Sodium is a drug marketed by Ani Pharms and Watson Labs and is included in two NDAs.

 The generic ingredient in PROMPT PHENYTOIN SODIUM is phenytoin sodium.
 There are twenty-one drug master file entries for this compound.
-Twenty-two suppliers are listed for this compound.
+Twenty-five suppliers are listed for this compound.
 Additional details are available on the phenytoin sodium profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Prompt Phenytoin Sodium